Controversial voter roll bill withdrawn from N.C. House before third reading

 Rep. Pricey Harrison, D-Guilford, said she voted against the bill because there have been too many false matches affecting U.S. citizens in other states with similar legislation.

-The Associated Press reported in January that officials with the Texas secretary of state’s office began calling county election directors to warn about problems with its recent report questioning the citizenship of tens of thousands of registered voters.
+The Associated Press reported in January Texas secretary of state’s office began calling election directors to warn about problems with its recent report questioning the citizenship of tens of thousands of registered voters.

 The state had used a database of drivers’ licenses and personal IDs to suggested that as many as 95,000 non-U.S. citizens may be on the state’s voter rolls and that as many as 58,000 may have cast a ballot at least once since 1996.
 The secretary of state’s office halted the initiative after it was determined that some individuals were mistakenly misidentified as a non-citizen or produced proof of citizenship.

-Kelly Tornow, associate general counsel with State Board of Elections, told WRAL News in Raleigh there will be some form of verification check before removing anyone from the voter rolls.
+Kelly Tornow, associate general counsel with State Board of Elections, told WRAL News there will be some form of verification check before removing anyone from the voter rolls.

 The first change was made by the Senate Judiciary committee April 3 to add language that would require electronically notifying the state board if an individual is disqualified from jury duty due to age, citizenship, residency or criminal history.
 The individual’s name, address, reason for disqualification and the date of disqualification would be kept for two years.